Iraq

 Backlash

-The protests gripping Iraq have witnessed tens of thousands of demonstrators taking to the streets to vent their dissatisfaction with the government of Prime Minister Adil Abdul-Mahdi, an out-of-touch class of political elites, and Iran-backed militias.
-Too often, these forces have placed Iran’s interests over the public good, for instance steering Iraq’s oil resources to benefit Tehran while Iraq’s own citizens lack healthcare, jobs, educational opportunity, consistent electricity, and clean drinking water.
-Notably, the Iraqi protestors are almost exclusively Shi’a, showing that Iran’s political and military maneuvering has failed to translate to winning over the hearts and minds of the core constituency it needs to continue projecting influence in Iraq.
-Calls for more inclusive governance were high among the protestors’ demands, highlighting the unpopularity of Iran’s explicitly sectarian approach.
+The protests that gripped Iraq during the government of Prime Minister Adil Abdul-Mahdi witnessed tens of thousands of demonstrators taking to the streets to vent their dissatisfaction with an out-of-touch class of political elites and Iran-backed militias.
+The militias have acquired substantial political power and often place Iran’s interests over the public good, for instance steering Iraq’s oil resources to benefit Tehran as well as the political elite and the militias themselves, while Iraq’s own citizens lack healthcare, jobs, educational opportunity, consistent electricity, and clean drinking water.
+The Iraqi protesters that took to the street in late 2019 were almost exclusively Shi’a, which underscores how Iran’s political and military maneuvering failed to translate to winning over the hearts and minds of a large constituency it needs to continue projecting influence in Iraq.
+Calls for more inclusive governance were high among the protesters’ demands, highlighting the unpopularity of Iran’s explicitly sectarian approach.

 While directing the suppression of the Iraqi protests, Soleimani also ordered the Iran-backed militias under his control to undertake a concerted campaign of rocket attacks targeting U.S. military targets in the country.
 According to a U.S. military official, forensic analysis of the rockets and launchers used during the spate of at least ten attacks indicated the involvement of Shi’a militias, most notably Asaib Ahl al-Haq and Katai’b Hezbollah (KH).
 On December 27, 2019, more than 30 missiles were fired at an Iraqi military base near Kirkuk, killing a U.S. contractor and wounding four U.S. troops as well as two members of the Iraqi security forces.
 The U.S. accused KH of being responsible for the attack, and retaliated by launching strikes against five KH targets in Iraq and Syria including weapons depots and command and control centers.
 The U.S. strikes reportedly killed at least 25 KH militants.

-On December 31, 2019, protesters, including members and supporters of KH, attempted to storm the U.S. Embassy in Baghdad.
+On December 31, 2019, members and supporters of KH and other protesters attempted to storm the U.S. Embassy in Baghdad.
 Demonstrators threw stones and torched a security post, prompting embassy guards to respond with stun grenades and tear gas.
 The militia supporters withdrew from the embassy after prominent commanders reportedly spoke to them.
 On January 1, 2020, following orders from Mohammed Mohyee, KH’s political spokesman, thousands of protestors dispersed from the American Embassy in Baghdad.

 In the early morning hours of January 3, 2020, President Trump greenlit a drone strike targeting Soleimani’s convoy shortly after his arrival in Baghdad.
 The head of KH, Abu Mahdi al-Mohandes, who also served as deputy head of the PMF, was killed in the strike as well.
 Despite their deaths, the powerful network of Iran-backed Shi’a militias will continue to remain a fixture in Iraq, upholding Iran’s influence increasingly through repression.